| | |

 Perhaps Caillebotte’s artistic misfortune was that, as a rich heir, he was more of a gentleman-artist than a full-time painter.
 If he had to paint for a living all the time, perhaps there would have been a larger body of works for us to enjoy today.
 The other reason for him being a “less appreciated Impressionist” might be that his canvases, now that we look at them 150 years later, are really at crossroads of several styles.

 Gustave Caillebotte.
-Bathers (Baigneurs) (1878).
+Bathers (Baigneurs), 1878.
+Oil on Canvas.
 Private collection.
 Photo: Wikimedia Commons

 Caillebotte’s compositions are complex and visually much more on the road towards modern art than the “classic” Impressionism.
 The Bathers has little of Impressionism in it.
 Other than some dapples of light on water, the tress in the background and people are quite realistic, and the image crop is what we would expect in a contemporary photo.
 His later paintings, like Landscape – a Study in Yellow and Rose (1884) are mainly flat planes of color – very much like the 20th century art that was just round the corner of art history.
 Since 1970’s Caillebotte’s stature in the world of art has been steadily growing but he is still one the most unappreciated of the Impressionist group he helped to create.